 New houses have been built near the site of the Hemyock railway station, and in place of the old farmhouse - an ancient "Devon Long House" First it became a rather shorter house, then it was demolished completely and replaced by new houses.

 Opposite, the Millhayes housing development has replaced the St. Ivel Milk Factory.
-There is also a community centre here.
+The Healthy Living Centre & Garages community centres are here.
 A new foot-bridge has been built over the Culm, to link these houses to the rest of Hemyock.

 Even in the few years since this trail was first organized, the Methodist Chapel has become a house; The St Ivel Milk Factory, originally one of the first farmers' co-operative creameries, has been demolished and replaced by the "Millhayes" housing; The "Valve Factory" on the site of the Cattle Market has been replaced by housing; "Longmead" housing and sports ground have been built.
 Houses have been built near Hemyock Station, replacing the adjacent "Devon Long-house."

 Recently, "Hemyock Motors" opposite the Castle, and itself on the site of a water-mill, has been demolished and replaced by housing.
-Now, after years of disuse, the old BT Telephone Exchange beside Culmbridge Road, is being converted into a house.
+Now, after years of disuse, the old BT Telephone Exchange beside Culmbridge Road, has been converted into a house.

 Hemyock Castle, Hemyock, CULLOMPTON, Devon, EX15 3RJ, UK.